 You!
 Yes, you!
 Do you presume your rights will remain secure as long as you let some tyrant play games with other people’s indignation?
 You’re next, pal.

 Here is the central question of politics: whom to trust?

 The People?
 Can we arm them, grant them sovereign political rights, access to the information they need and latitude to do their best in peace?
 The American Constitution is founded on that trust: the wellspring of its greatness.
 Our crooked leaders shift more and more assets to the weapons alternative, as follows.

-Then arm some minority police or paramilitary (a battle elite) to enforce this illegitimate leadership.
+Then arm some minority police or paramilitary (a battle elite) to impose this illegitimate leadership.
 Thereafter, ruin the world by paying the enforcers more than generously so that they will cause the least possible damage (USA); or let them run riot on the cheap, tear society apart and destroy the environment for short-term profit (Argentina, Chile, Iraq, Syria, etc.).

 In the end, we are left with no alternative but to pray that Mafia thugs don’t take over and replace those same elites.
-That takeover, a Darwinian certainty that has already taken place; in case you hadn’t noticed.
+That takeover, a Darwinian certainty that has already taken place, in case you hadn’t noticed.

 The People or the Mafia?
 You choose.